bartbutenaers/node-red-contrib-onvif-nodes/README.md

 ![CPU usage](https://user-images.githubusercontent.com/14224149/77230208-ea636080-6b92-11ea-9a3c-f7e753023b24.png)

+Remarks:
-Remark: As soon as the node is listening for events, the node status will change from *"connected"* to *"listening"*.
++ As soon as the node is listening for events, the node status will change from *"connected"* to *"listening"*.
++ Onvif devices can support 3 types of event transport mechanisms, but currently this node only supports *pull-point* events.
+In fact this is not a real push mechanism, which uses polling behind the scenes ...

 ## PTZ Node
 This node allows the OnVif device to be PTZ controlled (Pan/Tilt/Zoom), but also offers a home position and multiple preset positions.
 Of course this is only possible when the camera hardware supports PTZ.